Timothy-Pulliam/blog/src/pages/blog/linux-reset-root-passwd.md

 First, you will need access to the bootloader (e.g. GRUB).
 This means you will either need physical acces to the system, access to Out-of-Band, iDRAC, IPMI, or Serial interface, or you will need access to the VM console.

-Here I am using [GNOME Boxes](https://docs.fedoraproject.org/en-US/quick-docs/installing-virtual-systems-with-gnome-boxes/), which is a Hypervisor that comes pre-installed on Fedora 39.
+Here I am using [GNOME Boxes](https://docs.fedoraproject.org/en-US/quick-docs/installing-virtual-systems-with-gnome-boxes/), which is an application that comes pre-installed on Fedora 39.

 Boot into GRUB.
 Press 'e' to edit the kernel parameters.